 - ¼ cup extra virgin olive oil use a good quality EVOO with a mild flavor

-- 5 tablespoon fresh-squeezed lime juice or about 2 small limes
+- 5 tablespoons lime juice fresh-squeezed, about 2 small limes

 Instructions